 When they arrived in San Francisco, they were ferried, by the USAT General Frank M. Coxe, to Ft.
 McDowell on Angel Island.
 When they got near Alcatraz, a soldier on the boat said, “I’d rather be here than going where you all are going.”
 On the island, they were given physicals by the battalion’s medical detachment.
 Men found to have minor health issues were held back and scheduled to rejoin the battalion at a later date.
 Other men were simply replaced by men sent to the island as replacements.
 It appears these men came from the 757th Tank Battalion at Ft.
 Ord, California.
 Also waiting for the battalion was Col. James R. N. Weaver who was given command of the battalion.

-The 192nd boarded the USAT Gen. Hugh L. Scott and sailed on Monday, October 27.
+The 192nd boarded the USAT Gen. Hugh L. Scott and sailed on Monday, October 27th.
 During this part of the trip, many tankers had seasickness, but once they recovered they spent much of the time training in breaking down machine guns, cleaning weapons, and doing KP.
-They arrived at Honolulu, Hawaii, on Sunday, November 2nd, and had a layover, so the soldiers were given shore leave so they could see the island.
+Still, other men turned the tanks’ engines by hand and the clerks caught up on their paperwork.
+When they were off duty, they played cards and craps, wrote letters home, and sunned themselves on the decks.
+They arrived at Honolulu, Hawaii, on Sunday, November 2nd, and had a four-day layover, so the soldiers were given shore leave so they could see the island.

 The ships sailed south along the east coast of Luzon, around the south end of the island, and made their way north along the island’s west coast where they entered Manila Bay, at 8:00 A.M., on Thursday, November 20.
 They docked at Pier 7 later that morning.
 One thing that was different about their arrival was that instead of a band and a welcoming committee waiting at the pier to tell them to enjoy their stay in the Philippines and see as much of the island as they could, a party came aboard the ship – carrying guns – and told the soldiers, “Draw your firearms immediately; we’re under alert.
 We expect a war with Japan at any moment.
 Your destination is Fort Stotsenburg, Clark Field.”
 At 3:00 P.M., as the enlisted men left the ship, a Marine was checking off their names.
 When someone said his name, the Marine responded with, “Hello sucker.”
 Once off the ship, they unloaded the battalion’s equipment from the ship while a Thanksgiving Dinner was being cooked for them.
 When they finished early, the decision was made for most of the men to ride a train to Ft.
 Stotsenberg.
 The maintenance section of the battalion remained behind to unload the tanks with the help of the 17th Ordnance Company.